isl-org/Open3D-ML/README.md

 tools for 3D data processing.
 This repo focuses on applications such as semantic point cloud segmentation and provides pretrained models that can be applied to common tasks as well as pipelines for training.

+Open3D-ML works with **TensorFlow** and **PyTorch** to integrate easily into existing projects and also provides general functionality independent of ML frameworks such as data visualization.

 ## Installation